Chrisp20/SportsMatchGame/README.md

 because there is no longer a score tracker as I had previously.
 I dedicated to remove the score tracker in replace of a countdown timer that ends the app run.

+Portrait -> Landscape

 Sprints 1, 2, 3, 5, and portion of 4 is completed.
 The portion that is not complete is the stretch feature.
 I have uploaded the code into my github respitory.

+Notable changes: removal of the score tracker that was in my wireframe, restart button, entire layout from potrait to landscape.